Nomination Guide

 Narrative should include:

-• Other notable details about the nominee (i.e., boards served on or other honors received)
+• Other notable details about the nominee (i.e., strategic partnerships, other honors received).

 • Innovation & Excellence in Fundraising